 Of course, this was the first, if not the only, story I had for my family upon returning home the next day… after showing off my new watch, which by then had completely stopped keeping time.
 I remember repeating “I just don’t understand how the chicken got to be so smart!
 How did they teach it??”
 My mother, ever the pragmatist, always with a bucket full of rain for even the spazziest parade, put me out of my misery.
 If you feel about this chicken the way I feel about that one scene in The Muppet Movie, I suggest you stop reading now.
-(As you can see, she only suffered the “magic” explanation when she didn’t know the answer.)
+(If you check that link, you’ll note that she only suffered the “magic” explanation when she didn’t know the answer.)

 The chicken, she explained, was shown what moves to play by a computer inside the fowl’s habitat.
 Those were the red lights I’d noticed.
-Just like our unbeatable Tandy TRS-80, the computer simply could not be outthought by the human mind.
+Just like the Tandy TRS-80 in my bedroom, the computer simply could not be outthought by the human mind.
 Therefore, neither could the chicken.
 She also reiterated that this was probably one of dozens, if not hundreds, of chickens that had been placed into these cruel conditions day after day since at least the mid seventies for the amusement of children like me.
 And now I, with my roll of quarters, had become part of the vicious cycle.
 The chicken had never donned a graduation hat or tiny glasses.
 It had never been to training in a lab.
 It was just a chicken.
-Just like the one I would be eating that night.
+Just like the one I’d be eating that night.
 There was no magic.
 Only exploitation of a tasty friend before frying.

 Then, a few months ago.
-I found .
+I found this.

 My mom can, figuratively speaking, go to hell.
 I don’t care about her advanced science and common sense.
-All I know is that for fifteen years, she could not extinguish the fiery joy that David Letterman placed into my childlike heart and mind.
+After all those years, she could not extinguish the fiery joy that David Letterman placed into my childlike heart and mind.
 And that says something.

 Thank you, Dave.